The National Union is encouraging its members and Canadians to complete the survey by April 21, 2021 and to encourage others to participate.

 NUPGE encouraging Canadian workers to complete the survey

-The National Union is encouraging its members and Canadians to complete the survey and to encourage others to participate.
+The National Union is encouraging its members and Canadians to complete the survey by April 21, 2021 and to encourage others to participate.
 The information garnered from this survey will assist in highlighting that harassment and violence does occur in the workplace.
 It will provide statistics that can be used to stress to governments and employers that protections must be put in place to protect workers.

 The National Union of Public and General Employees (NUPGE) is one of Canada's largest labour organizations with over 390,000 members.
 Our mission is to improve the lives of working families and to build a stronger Canada by ensuring our common wealth is used for the common good. — NUPGE